-Due to heavy marketing investment, people are acknowledging your app.
+Due to the heavy marketing investment, people are acknowledging your app.
 They see it everywhere and are giving it a fair chance.
 But upon using the app, their interest falters, it’s just not that engaging.
 The app’s flame is being spread just as fast as it’s being extinguished.
 Cash is burning and eventually, your revenue will dry up after your marketing efforts slow down.
-Figure out how to increase user-retention and engagement.
+Figure out how to increase user retention and engagement.

 Your marketing efforts are poor, as is your engagement and retention.
 Users are no longer coming and the ones that are still involved are most likely set to leave.

 - Both revenue and LTV are flying.

 Users find your app engaging and are not weary to stick around.
 Your users are content with the environment you’ve created for them.
 Ad-impressions are on the rise, people are talking, money is coming in your direction.